 It’s much more work compared to a super-automatic espresso machine, and there may be a high learning curve if you’re new to espresso, but you can tweak the shot until it suits your taste perfectly.

-Most espresso machines under $500 fall in this category.
+Most espresso machines under $500 fall in the semi-automatic category.

 Super-Automatic Espresso Machines